Nadia Ali (singer): 2012–2017

 As of February 2010, Ali had begun working on her second studio album.
 A music video for the lead single from the album, "When It Rains", was released on her YouTube channel in August 2011.

 In May 2012, Ali announced her move to Los Angeles citing the need for a change after spending 26 years in New York City.

 Her first release in 2012 was "This Is Your Life", the fourth single from Swiss DJ EDX's album On the Edge.
 That was followed by "Carry Me", a collaboration with Morgan Page, the fourth single from his third studio album, In the Air.
 Her next release was "Must Be the Love", the lead single from BT's ninth studio album A Song Across Wires, which was a collaboration between him, Arty and Ali.
 In 2012, she also pre-announced her album "Phoenix", which, as of September 2015, had not shipped.

 In December 2012, Ali announced her engagement to her fiancé, whom she married in October 2013.

 In January 2014, Ali released an acoustic cover of The Police song "Roxanne" as a free download.
 In September 2015, Ali released the single "All In My Head", a collaboration with PANG!.
 The release was her first single as a lead artist since 2011.

-In July 2017, after a hiatus of two years, Ali was featured on "Almost Home", a collaboration with Sultan & Shepard and IRO, which peaked at No.4 on Billboard Dance/Mix Show Airplay chart.
+In July 2017, after a hiatus of two years, Ali was featured on "Almost Home", a collaboration with Sultan & Shepard and IRO, which peaked at No.4 on the Billboard Dance/Mix Show Airplay chart.
 The song was nominated for the Dance Recording of the Year at the 2018 Juno Awards.